Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Validation runs post-merge checks against ontology constraints and business rules, flagging any entity that fails for review before it reaches consumers.

 This separation means matching logic can improve without disrupting mastered entities.
 Survivorship rules can change without breaking stable IDs.
 Validation can tighten without requiring re-matching.
-Each layer has its own controls, its own failure modes, and its own audit surface.
+Each layer has its own controls, failure modes, and audit surface.

 Frequently asked questions